acmcarther/raze-manual-example/README.md

 ## To update vendored dependencies
 `cargo install raze`
-`cargo raze`
+`./raze.sh`

-By default raze uses Cargo.toml and Cargo.lock from local dir, and vendors dependencies into "./vendor".
+By default raze uses Cargo.toml and Cargo.lock from local dir.
+Raze is configured in "raze.sh" to vendor into ./vendor.

-The output directory can be specified as the first command line argument, and overrides can be provided with --override.
+Overrides can be provided with --override.
 Overrides will remove a vendored dependency, and replace all references to it with the override build path.

 ## Pros/Cons compared to [acmcarther/raze-autogen-example](https://github.com/acmcarther/raze-autogen-example)